GarageBand: Smart Guitar

 GarageBand includes five guitars: an acoustic guitar, three electric guitars, and a distortion guitar.
 Each guitar (except for the acoustic one) has two optional sound boxes.
 The instrument is set up with two different modes.
 The first is set up like the Chord Strips, where multiple chords are playable.
 Each note in a chord can also be played separately, or muted by holding the left side of the string.
 This mode includes an autoplay feature which will play one of four different rhythms depending on which guitar is chosen.

 Smart Bass

 The bass instrument is set up like the guitar, where four strings can play various notes.
 However, the bass cannot play chords.
-Included are three electric basses, an acoustic orchestral bass, and four customizable synth basses.
+Included are three electric basses, an acoustic upright bass, and four customizable Retro Synth bass synths.
 Like the smart keyboard and smart guitars, there is an "autoplay" feature.

 Smart Strings

 Smart Strings were added in version 1.2 and consist of a string section made of 1st and 2nd violins, violas, cellos, and bass.
 They are capable of playing notes legato, staccato, and pizzicato depending on if the user swipes up and down, flicks or taps their screen respectively.
 The orchestra is customizable, including four different string styles (all with a different "autoplay" feature) and the option to choose which instruments to play.
 For example, one can play a chord made up of all the available instruments, or simply play a violin note.